-Upset Upendra Kushwaha likely to walk out of BJP-led NDA today
+Upset Upendra Kushwaha resigns as Union minister from NDA; likely to attend Opposition meet in Delhi

-New Delhi, Dec 10: RLSP chief Upendra Kushwaha may quit the National Democratic Alliance (NDA) on Monday after a prolonged battle with the BJP and other constituents over seat-sharing for the 2019 Lok Sabha elections.
-Kushwaha is expected to hold a press conference in Delhi in the afternoon.
+New Delhi, Dec 10: RLSP chief Upendra Kushwaha resigned today as Minister of State for Human Resource Development, after a prolonged battle with the BJP and other constituents over seat-sharing for the 2019 Lok Sabha elections.

+According to the reports, he is likely to attend Opposition meet later in the day to discuss an alliance to take on the saffron party in the upcoming 2019 Lok Sabha elections.

 Earlier it was reported that Kushwaha would not attend the meeting of the NDA allies to be chaired by Prime Minister Narendra Modi on ahead of the Winter Session of Parliament.